Learning to meal plan is hard work. It’s a challenge, and what might work for me or someone else might not work for you.

-- The recipes you thought would be great, could end up tasting like poop.
+- The recipes you thought would be great, could end up tasting terrible.

 - It takes planning and discipline to meal plan, that you might not have.

-- It means setting a schedule and sticking as close to it as possible.
+- It means setting a schedule and plan and sticking as close to it as possible.

 While meal planning does have some challenges, it is extremely beneficial to weight loss.
 Being able to figure out your meals ahead of time, and only buying things on your list will help you from purchasing those last minute items – like donuts or a candy bar.